Hotjar

 • Share the code

 The code has 11 lines.
-First, you install the tracking script by copying/pasting this code into its HTML’s <head> section.
+First, you install the tracking script by copying and pasting this code into the HTML’s <head> section of your website.
 After the installation, you can have Hotjar verify it’s properly installed.
-This automatically opens the Hotjar dashboard and starts the 14-day free trial, but the first results will only come after seven days of monitoring.
+This automatically opens the Hotjar dashboard and starts the 14-day free trial.
+Most users receive their first session recordings within minutes, although uncovering in-depth insights can take a bit longer.

 Details of Hotjar Features

-Now let’s discover some of its best features, and then you can decide if this is the tool you need or not.
+Now, let’s discover some of its best features, and then you can decide whether this is the tool you need.

 • Dashboard

 Upon logging into Hotjar, the user is welcomed by the dashboard.
-It has six sections in the left-hand sidebar:
+It has ten sections in the left-hand sidebar:

 • Highlights